ddella/ProxySQL/README.md

 	+--------------+--------------------------+
 	4 rows in set (0.005 sec)

 ## Testing

 ProxySQL is now ready to serve traffic on port `6033`.
 Let's use two methods to test our proxy.

 1. A python script on the Docker host that will send requests to `TCP/16033`.
 This port is mapped to `TCP/6033` in the ProxySQL container.
-2. A new container with the `mysql`client command line interface.
+2. A new container, in the same Docker network as the ProcsySQL, with the `mysql`client command line interface.
+This client will use `TCP/6033`.

 ### Python

-ProxySQL is now ready to serve traffic on port `6033` or on port `16033` from the Docker host.
-The following script is not meant to be optimal but rather to initiate as many connections as possible to have ProxySQL load balance the requests.
+The following script is not meant to be optimal but rather to initiate as many connections as possible on ProxySQL for it to load balance the requests.

 ```python
 import mysql.connector